LamsyA/EasyAsset/README.md

 Easy Asset is a ERC 721 NFT

 Easy Asset is a Decentralised Application where you can mint your asset as NFT and display it for sale on the App.
-ALl Minted asset are done on-chain.
+All Minted asset are done on-chain.

 Anybody can buy asset on the App and transfer of ownership will be done once payment has been confirm.